manni8436/Legend-of-the-Greek-Gods/assets/css/README.md

     * the background image are responsive apart from when you get to the lower breakpoint 576 pixels because the part of where zeus is in the image gets cut off

+    * my background images do not appear on my deployed site

+    * the content on the home page cant be seen properly due to the background image

+    * need to change the spacing between the lesser known gods images as they are to close together in the breakpoint of 992px and 768px

 (testing)